 Our programme is directly linked to the PhD programme Drug Innovation of the Graduate School of Life Sciences.

-For more information on the Drug Innovation Master’s programme, visit our website.
+For more information on the Drug Innovation Master’s programme, visit the website.